-For the fiscal year ended June 30, 2018, the District's eighth year of operations, the financial data presented above is for analysis and comparison of significant variances relative to assets, liabilities, net position, revenues, and expenses.
+For the fiscal year ended June 30, 2019, the ninth year of operations for the District, the financial data presented above is for analysis and comparison of significant variances relative to assets, deferred outflows of resources, liabilities, net position, revenues, and expenses.

-Overall, total assets increased by \$265,570, or 14 percent and total liabilities decreased by \$290,603, or 56 percent.
+Overall, total assets increased by \$440,233, or 20 percent; total deferred outflows of resources increased by \$14,728, or 100 percent; and total liabilities decreased by \$21,743, or 9 percent.

-- The significant net increase in total assets was primarily due to a \$323,787 cash increase and a \$95,623 decrease in leasehold improvements.
-The cash increased largely because of \$1.8 million of receipts collected before June 30, 2018, and only \$1.5 million of disbursements incurred during the fiscal year.
-The leasehold improvements decreased because of the annual amortization expense incurred for the current fiscal year. - The significant decrease in total liabilities was primarily the result of a decrease in due to other governments of \$221,658 and a decrease in contracts payable of \$59,805 from the prior year.
-Due to other governments decreased because of the reduction in course offerings during the fiscal year.
-Contracts payable decreased as a result of regular scheduled principal payments made in fiscal year 2018.
+- The significant net increase in total assets was primarily due to an increase in cash of \$401,316.
+The cash increased largely because of \$1.9 million of receipts collected before June 30, 2019, and only \$1.5 million of disbursements incurred during the fiscal year. - The significant increase in deferred outflows of resources was the result of contributions that were made to the Arizona State Retirement System.
+Fiscal year 2019 was the first year that the District participated in the retirement system.

+The significant net decrease in total liabilities was primarily the result of a decrease in contracts payable of \$25,000 from the prior year.
+Contracts payable decreased as a result of regular scheduled principal payments made in fiscal year 2019.

 Overall, total revenues remained relatively stable as compared to the prior year.
-Total revenues increased by \$91,426, or 5 percent.
-Total expenses decreased by \$167,373, or 12 percent, also because of the reduction in course offerings mentioned above.
+Total revenues increased by \$81,607, or 4 percent.
+Total expenses increased by \$138,098, or 11 percent mostly due to the change and expansion of programs offered by our educational provider.